omichde/BOMTalk/README.md

 <img src="https://raw.github.com/omichde/BOMTalk/master/Sample/RemoteCamera.png">
 [RemoteCamera.png](https://raw.github.com/omichde/BOMTalk/master/Sample/RemoteCamera.png)

-Taking a remote photo from a different iPhone can be useful (e.g. recursive photos or self-portraits without *the* arm), this APP allows you to request a photo from another iPhone in maximum quality to be sent to your device and save it to the photo album.
-This idea was born at [UIKonf](http://www.uikonf.com) by two attendees.
+Taking a remote photo from a different iPhone can be useful (e.g. recursive photos or self-portraits without *the* arm), this APP allows you to request a photo from another iPhone in maximum quality to be sent to your device and saved to the photo album.
+The idea was born at [UIKonf](http://www.uikonf.com) by two attendees.

 # Concepts